immutable/contracts/audits/random/202403-threat-model-random.md

 The `RandomSeedProvider.sol` contract uses a queue implemented in `RandomSeedProviderRequestQueue.sol` to hold outstanding requests for on-chain generated random seed values.
 Having a separate implementation more easily allows the code to be easily unit tested.

 The architecture diagram shows a ChainLink VRF source and a Supra VRF source.
 This is purely to show the possibility of integrating with one off-chain service and then, at a later point choosing to switch to an alternative off-chain source.
 At present, there is no agreement to use any specific off-chain source.

+The architecture diagram shows the `RandomSeedProvider.sol` contract using the `ValidatorSet.sol` contract to fetch random values.
+The `RandomSeedProvider.sol` does not implement this in the initial version.
+It will be updated to be able to do this one the BFT hardfork is active.

 `RandomValues.sol` provides an API in which random numbers are requested in one transaction and then fulfilled in a later transaction. `RandomSequences.sol` provides an API in which a random number